 What are the critical indicators of employees with great potential?
 Or better yet, why don't we first take the time to answer the question: "potential for what"?
-Once you dig in to answer these two questions, you’ll get a closer look at the type of characteristics that will help top performers and future leaders thrive in your company.
+Once you answer these two questions, you’ll get a closer look at the characteristics that will help top performers and future leaders thrive in your company.

 Instead of opting for superlatives or positive adjectives to paint the picture of your ideal candidate, look for indicators of great potential.
 According to human resource specialists, these are ability, social skills, and drive.
 Here’s how to identify these complex characteristics in potential candidates and current employees:

-1. They have the ability to take on current and future challenges.
+1. They can take on current and future challenges

 To get a feel of their ability, you can ask them to do a work sample test that pertains to the tasks that make up the job.
 To predict the leadership potential of your current employee, motivate them to participate in more complex strategies to detect cognitive ability and imagination to solve unprecedented issues.